nf-core/taxprofiler/docs/usage.md

 #### Classification and Profiling

 The following suggestion gives you some tips and suggestions regarding running some of the different tools specifically _within the pipeline_.

+An important distinction between the different tools in included in the pipeline is classification versus profiling.
+Taxonomic _classification_ is concerned with simply detecting the presence of species in a given sample.
+Taxonomic _profiling_ involves additionally estimating the _abundance_ of each species.

+Note that not all taxonomic classification tools (e.g. Kraken, MALT, Kaiju) performs _profiling_, but all taxonomic profilers (e.g. MetaPhlAn, mOTUs, Bracken) must perform some form of _classification_ prior to profiling.

 For advice as to which tool to run in your context, please see the documentation of each tool.

 ###### Bracken